dexidp/dex/enhancements/_title-YYYY-MM-DD-#issue.md

 ### Non-goals

 - List work that is entirely out of the scope of this enhancement.
-Use this to define EP borders to keep work focused.
+Use this to define DEP borders to keep work focused.
 - All planned future enhancements should be listed in one of the following blocks - Future Improvements.

 ## Proposal